Clifford algebras, Spin groups and qubit trees: Ternary Trees

 The new element \Eq{taucut} anticommutes with all elements except deleted.
-Let us also prove that product of $n'_{\rm g}$ generators for new tree is $\pmi\Id$.
+Let us also prove that product of $n'_{\rm g}$ generators for new tree is $\pmi\Id$, there $\pmi$ is possible unessential multiplier \Eq{idmult}.
 For initial ternary $\CFtr{\Lvt}$-tree \Eq{nqng} is true and the product of all generators was already calculated earlier.
 Any subtree of the $\CFtr{\Lvt}$-tree is also ternary $\CFtr{\Lvt'}$-tree for some $\Lvt' < \Lvt$ and product of all generators for such subtree is